Long-time ‘General Hospital’ star fired after vaccine refusal, anti-trans meme - NewsBreak

 Ingo Rademacher’s last episode on the ABC soap opera is scheduled to air on Nov.
 22. He has played the character Jasper “Jax” Jacks on General Hospital since 1996.

-“General Hospital” mandated vaccines last month for all cast and crew members.‘Quantum Leap’ star Dean Stockwell dies at 85: Reports
+“General Hospital” mandated vaccines last month for all cast and crew members.

 Rademacher has been vocal about his anti-vaccination stance.
 On Sunday, he shared an anti-vax message on Instagram that read, “I will stand with you to fight for medical freedom.”